When Containers Multiply Like Rabbits and You Need a System

-Picture this: You’re managing a popular e-commerce site.
-Black Friday hits, and suddenly you need to scale from 10 containers to 1,000.
-Do you manually start each one?
-What if container #237 crashes at 3 AM?
-Who’s going to restart it?
-And how do you ensure traffic gets distributed evenly across all these containers?
+Black Friday traffic hits and you need to scale from 10 containers to 1,000.
+Are you really going to start each one manually?
+What happens when container #237 crashes at 3 AM and nobody’s watching?
+How do you distribute traffic evenly without losing your mind?

 Understanding Kubernetes architecture is like understanding how a restaurant kitchen works.
 You don’t need to know every detail to appreciate the system’s elegance.